amushal/Fetch/README.md

 - **nextPage**: The page number for the next page of results, or `null` if this is the last page.

 5. Return a promise from `retrieve` that resolves with the transformed data.

-## Additional requirements

-- Use the [provided URI library](https://medialize.github.io/URI.js/) to construct the request URL.
-- Write your solution using ES2015 or later.
-Any methods and syntax [supported by Babel are fair game](https://babeljs.io/docs/en/learn#ecmascript-2015-features).
-- You must [use the Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to interact with the `records` endpoint.
-- Don't add any additional libraries or edit any files other than `api/managed-records.js`
-- We've provided a suite of unit tests.
-Your solution should pass all tests.
-- Please delete the `node_modules` directory before submitting your completed homework.

 ## Setup